 We calculate our carbon footprint based on the internationally recognised Greenhouse Gas (‘GHG’) Protocol of the World Business Council for Sustainable Development (‘WBCSD’).
 This protocol is the internationally accepted template for accounting and reporting on GHG emissions.

 The data covers our subsidiary companies where the Group has management control (defined as a shareholding of at least 50 %).
-Data has been collected through our financial control function as an integral part of our approach to business reporting.
+Data has been collected as an integral part of our approach to business reporting.
 Data is not always available for some smaller retail outlets, in particular where we operate from shared sites.
 Richemont uses energy estimations (per m2) to estimate the impact of these locations.
-The scope of our measurement is estimated at covering operations representing more than 97 % of full time equivalent employees (‘FTE’) in 2012/13 and includes retail outlets, offices, research and manufacturing sites, and distribution centres.
+The scope of our measurement is estimated at covering operations representing more than 90 % of full time equivalent employees (‘FTE’) in 2013/14 and includes retail outlets, offices, research and manufacturing sites, and distribution centres.

-In the year to March 2013, our global CO2 emissions decreased by 1.4 % in absolute terms to 98.2 Ktons compared to 99.8 Ktons one year earlier.
-The calculation methodology, which was revised in the 2011/12 financial year, was unchanged in the 2012/13 year.
+In the year to March 2014, our global CO2 emissions on a comparative basis increased by 20 % in absolute terms to 118 Ktons compared to 98 Ktons one year earlier.
+The calculation methodology established, in the 2011/12 financial year, was unchanged in the 2012/13 and 2013/14 years.
+In addition, the Scope 3 was increased, leading to an additional 61 Ktons being reported in respect of third-party freight logistics.

-The 1.4 % decrease is comprised of a 7.6 % decrease in buildings-related emissions, largely offset by a 6.8 % increase in employee travel-related emissions.
-The significant decrease in buildings-related emissions reflects a great effort in purchasing fully renewable electricity.
-This programme is deployed in most of our manufacturing sites in Europe, and will be continued the coming years.
+The 20 % increase is comprised of a 22 % increase in buildings-related emissions and an 18 % increase in employee travel-related emissions.
+The significant increase in buildings-related emissions reflects constructions in manufacturing and distribution, partly offset by the voluntary purchase of renewable electricity in most of our European manufacturing sites and North American distribution operations.

 We aim to reduce our emissions as much as possible and neutralise the rest by participating in offsetting projects.
+The new Scope 3 emissions will be offset with effect from 2014/15.
 Our prior year CO2 emissions were offset by a gold mine-related project in South Africa, the support of fuel efficient stoves in Ghana, reforestation in Colombia and other projects linked to zero-carbon energy in Indonesia, India and China.
 To raise awareness, the centrally-purchased carbon offsets are re-invoiced to Richemont’s individual Maisons based on their reported GHG emissions.
+Moreover for 2013/14, Maisons may choose the offset projects most suited to them from a menu, thus deepening their engagement and promoting both internal and external communication.

 The Group participates in the Carbon Disclosure Project’s (‘CDP’) annual data collection process.
-Richemont’s 2012 submission received the following ratings by the CDP’s assessors: 79 % for disclosure (2011: 83 %) and level C for performance (2011: C).
+Richemont’s 2013 submission received the following ratings by the CDP’s assessors: 79 % for disclosure (2012: 79 %) and level B for performance (2012: level C).

 Key definitions are: